OkSProject/OkServer/README.md

     tar -xf (LATEST RELEASE TAR FILE).tar.gz
     rm -r (LATEST RELEASE TAR FILE).tar.gz

-The placeholders needs to be replaced with whatever is on the releases section of the repo.
+The placeholders need to be replaced with whatever is on the releases section of the repo.

 If you wish to use `systemD`, see included service file.
 After making your desired changes, copy the service file to the main directiory and create a symbolic link to systemD.